-How we frame a question both constrains and frees our creativity1,2.
+How we frame a question both constrains and frees our creativity[1.
+Creativity: flow and the psychology of discovery and invention by Mihály Csíkszentmihályi],[2.
+Framing in Discourse by Deborah Tannen].
 The form of the question itself either encourages or precludes certain types of answers.
 Some forms of questions encourage shallow, quick answers while others encourage you to dig deeper into a topic.

 In this video, Richard Feynman— lecturer, physicist, and self-professed womanizer— discusses why questions in an attempt to understand magnetic force.